 Appeal and Grievance Procedures

-The Office of Disability Resources at Harvey Mudd College is committed to supporting students as they engage in the rigorous, fast-paced curriculum.
+The Office of Accessible Education at Harvey Mudd College is committed to supporting students as they engage in the rigorous, fast-paced curriculum.
 By providing co-curricular programs, training, and services that encourage student development in personal, social, and academic domains as they engage transitioning from high school to college, work to create a climate of inclusion and diversity, where students with disabilities are included as integral contributors to our intellectual community.

 Accommodation Appeal Review Process